Data Loss Prevention Best Practices for the Cloud: Complete Guide

 Incident response and recovery are critical to minimize the impact of a data loss event and the event that caused it on the company.
 It includes the following activities:

-It’s important not only to restore data but also to find the cause of its loss and take necessary actions to prevent repeating such an incident in the future.
+It’s important not only to restore data but quickly identify the cause of the leak to prevent repeating similar incidents in the future..
 For example, more than one-third of businesses that survived a ransomware attack become the victim of a new attack.
-This happens because the business failed to detect all the entry points that hackers left when they infiltrated your environment for the first time.
+This often happens because the business failed to detect all the entry points that hackers left when they infiltrated your environment for the first time.

 Using third-party tools

-It is impossible for IT teams to carry out all the necessary data loss prevention practices.
-That’s why your business needs cloud-native data protection.
+It’s impossible for IT teams to carry out all the necessary data loss prevention practices alone – your business needs cloud-native data protection.

-Meet SpinOne platform.
-It was tailored specifically to address the multiple threats to data integrity in the cloud.
+Meet the SpinOne platform – specifically designed to address multiple threats to data integrity in the cloud, on one automated platform.
 At its core is the incremental regular backup that copies your data on a separate unlimited cloud storage.

-To protect against mass data loss, SpinOne has powerful behavior-based ransomware protection.
-It detects and stops ransomware within minutes after the attack and also recovers all the data automatically.
+To protect against data loss, SpinOne has powerful behavior-based ransomware protection and response.
+It detects and stops ransomware within minutes after the attack and recovers all data automatically.

-SpinOne offers businesses App Risk Assessment.
-This functionality detects all the OAuth apps that have access to your cloud environment and gives your Admins the power to block them.
+SpinOne also offers App Risk Assessment.
+This functionality detects all the OAuth apps and extensions that have access to your cloud environment and gives your Admins the power to block them.

-Additionally, the platform monitors and detects an abnormality in data and user behavior, helping IT security teams to detect data incidents timely, for example, improper sharing.
-Finally, SpinOne has DLP policies to intervene and stop risky incidents or notify your team about them.
+Additionally, the SpinOne platform monitors and detects abnormalities in data and user behavior, helping IT security teams detect and respond to data incidents immediately.

-Overall SpinOne helps your IT security team automate most of the critical data loss prevention practices and decrease the response time and the number of incidents.
+SpinOne is designed to help your security teams automate critical data loss prevention practices and decrease the response time and the number of incidents.

 FAQs